 Experimental Implementation.- Fig. 1 shows our three experimental sites across Vienna.
-A central entangled photon source "S" was located in a laboratory on the 4th floor of the Institute for Quantum Optics and Quantum Information (IQOQI) and the two observers, Alice (A) and Bob (B), were situated on the 9th floor of the Austrian National Bank (OENB) and on the 5th floor of the University of Natural Resources and Life Sciences (BOKU), respectively.
+A central entangled photon source S was located in a laboratory on the 4th floor of the Institute for Quantum Optics and Quantum Information (IQOQI) and the two observers, Alice (A) and Bob (B), were situated on the 9th floor of the Austrian National Bank (OENB) and on the 5th floor of the University of Natural Resources and Life Sciences (BOKU), respectively.

-Cosmic receiver telescopes collected stellar photons, which were guided by multimode fibers to cosmic setting readers, where dichroic mirrors with ~700 nm cutoffs split them into "blue" and "red" arms, each fed to a SPAD.
+The Rx-SPs collected stellar photons, which were guided by multimode fibers to setting readers, where dichroic mirrors with ~700 nm cutoffs split them into "blue" and "red" arms, each fed to a SPAD.
 An FPGA board processed the SPAD signals to electronically implement the corresponding EOM measurement setting.
-Every detector click in a red/blue arm induced a measurement in the following linear polarization bases for Alice: 45°/135° (blue) and 0°/90° (red), and Bob: 22.5°/112.5° (blue) and -22.5°/67.5° (red), respectively.
-Finally, using a GPS-disciplined clock, all SPAD detections from the polarization analyzer and the cosmic setting reader were timestamped by the FPGA board and recorded by a computer.
+Every detector click in a red/blue arm induced a measurement in the following linear polarization bases for Alice: $45^{\circ}/135^{\circ}$ (blue) and $0^{\circ}/90^{\circ}$ (red), and Bob: $22.5^{\circ}/112.5^{\circ}$ (blue) and $-22.5^{\circ}/67.5^{\circ}$ (red), respectively.
+Finally, using a GPS-disciplined clock, all SPAD detections from the polarization analyzer and the setting reader were time-stamped by the FPGA board and recorded by a computer.

 We specifically use photon color to implement measurement settings under the assumption that the wavelength of the photon emitted from the star was determined at the time of emission and unaltered since.
-Astrophysical motivations for this assumption include the absence of any known mechanism that preferentially reradiates photons at a different wavelength along our line of sight [42]; any such process would violate the conservation of energy.
-In addition, the effects of wavelengthdependent attenuation by the interstellar medium are negligible for Milky Way stars within a few thousand light years [43-45].
-By contrast, significant attenuation from the Earth's atmosphere (38-45% loss) as well as from the experimental setup (59-61% loss) is unavoidable (see Supplemental Material; hereafter SM).
+Astrophysical motivations for this assumption include the absence of any known mechanism that preferentially reradiates photons at a different wavelength along our line of sight; any such process would violate the conservation of energy and momentum.
+In addition, the effects of wavelength-dependent attenuation by the interstellar medium are negligible for Milky Way stars within a few thousand light years (ly) [54-56].
+By contrast, significant attenuation from the Earth's atmosphere (38-45% loss) as well as from the experimental setup (59-61% loss) is unavoidable (see the Supplemental Material [57]).
 Thus, our approach requires the assumption that this represents a fair sample of the celestial emissions.

 Two other major effects must be considered to account for SPAD detections which do not represent stellar photons with correctly identified colors.
 First, local sources of noise, including sky glow, light pollution, and dark counts determine between 1% and 5% of the settings, as measured by looking at a dark patch of sky next to each star.
 Only a tenth of these are detector dark counts.
 In addition, due to imperfect dichroic mirrors, a certain fraction of detected stellar photons will be assigned the wrong setting.
-Hence, to precisely quantify the full optical path of our settings implementation method, we measured transmission and reflection spectra for the dichroic mirrors, and multiplied this by the spectra of the stars, atmospheric transmission [46], reflection and transmission of optical elements, and the SPAD detector response.
-Conservative estimates of the fraction of incorrectly determined measurement settings range from $f_w \approx 1.4-2.0\%$, depending on the stellar spectrum and red/blue output port (see SM).
+Hence, to precisely quantify the full optical path of our settings implementation method, we measured transmission and reflection spectra for the dichroic mirrors, and multiplied this by the spectra of the stars, atmospheric transmission [61], reflection and transmission of optical elements, and the